 With Cloudflare Automatic Platform Optimization (APO), you can take this even further and serve the entire page (images, CSS, JS, and HTML) from the edge server.
 This means a request doesn’t even hit the origin server (your hosting provider).
 This results in insanely low time-to-first-byte (TTFB) and lightning-fast load times.

 We’ll go tab by tab and share all the settings we use for Cloudflare on our WordPress sites (including perfmatters.io).
+The Perfmatters plugin fully supports Cloudflare, and we recommend it to all of our clients.
 If you don’t see a section mentioned, it means we most likely left that as the default on Cloudflare.
 This article explicitly focuses on performance; security settings might vary based on your needs.

-It’s also important not to toggle on every setting just because it looks our sounds good.
+It’s also important not to toggle on every setting just because it looks or sounds good.
 Many times security features have a performance cost associated with them.

 Cloudflare setup on WordPress site